phuvio/Material-bank/Documentation/database.md

     Materials ||--o{ Customers_Materials : "material_id"
 ```

 There are timestamps on materials, users and customers.
 Timestamps for users give information when the password has been renewed last time.
 Password is forced to renew at least once a year.
 Timestamps for customers are for GDPR purposes.
 When the customer ends his/her customership with ProNeuron the data is kept 3 years and then deleted.
 Timestamps for materials have no use at the moment, but are inserted for future use.
+PostgreSQL triggers are used to update timestamps updated_at.

 Here is the [PostgerSQL schema](../backend/dBStartup/schema.sql).